andaley/homesoon/project-diary.md

 - re-seed database to see if img url is getting cut off
 - Test Google Distance Matrix w/ dummy data
-- Test adding info windows to map w/ dummy data
 - Sort results by distance
-- Modify query to check for price and bedrooms
 - Add support for East Bay and Portland